WilliamVoong/Pathfinding/README.md

 we therefore have the lowest value path, i.e the shortest path to the goal.

 Solving this problem we used a min-heap (priority que in java) to effiecntly acess the lowest value node.
-And a list of visited nodes, so we dont go to nodes that we already determined
+And a list of visited nodes, so we dont go to nodes that we already determined.

 ![](a2e3c354fd978020a4a3f439771d5150.gif)